The Creative’s Container Review + Coupon – October 2017

 The Cost: $29.99 per month with free shipping.
 The 3-month price is $84.99 and six months is $164.99.

-COUPON: Get your first box for $24.99 plus free shipping; no coupon required, just link here!
+COUPON: Get your first box for $24.99 (plus free shipping)!
+No coupon needed - just use this link.

 The Products: Instructions and supplies in a reusable container for completing a home decor, accessory or jewelry project.